dm23aau/Project-on-EV-charging-Infrastrucure/README.md

 - `available`: Binary indicator (0 or 1) showing whether the charging station is available.

 ## Evaluation
 Each model's performance is evaluated based on accuracy.
-The results are documented in the Jupyter notebooks included in the repository.
+The results are documented in the Google Colab notebooks included in the repository.

 ## Acknowledgments
 - Thanks to my Supervisor who have invested time in improving this project.